CarbonROM/charter/device-support-requirements.md

 ## Updater

-* All devices with a shipping build of CarbonROM MUST support upgrades via the native CarbonROM Updater application (CarbonDelta) & the recovery documented on the Wiki for that device.
+* All devices with a shipping build of CarbonROM MUST support upgrades via the native CarbonROM Updater application (CarbonDelta) & the recovery documented for that device.

 ## FRP